How to Electronically Sign a Word Document: The Complete Guide

 That said, regulations surrounding electronic signatures aren’t unified worldwide.
 So, to make sure your digital signature is admissible, take time to check your country’s requirements.

 These days, it’s not uncommon for a company to negotiate business with another company halfway around the world.
-If you still rely on physical signatures, the process of signing a contract in that scenario is impractical and time-consuming.
+If you still use a handwritten signature, the process of signing a contract in that scenario is impractical and time-consuming.

 How to electronically sign a Word document